salaboy/from-monolith-to-k8s/platform/README.md

 kubectl apply -f spicy-dev-environment-promise.yaml
 ```

+This promise encode all the pieces that we need to boostrap a new Spicy Team environment.
+When we create the development team creates new instances of this resource in Kubernetes, Kratix will start a new pipeline to install the previouly describe crossplane package, then create a new instance of the composition to create the Cloud Resources and when it is done it will use another Kratix promise to install Knative in the freshly created Cluster.

+Now we can switch to the Development Team perspective.

+# Applicaton Team can request a new Environment

+The Spicy team is now ready to start working, so they can go ahead to the platform and request a new Spicy Dev Environment
 And then we can request one of these environments by applying the following resource:

 ```